oresat/oresat-backplane/README.md

       - TI's [Controller Area Network Physical Layer Requirements](http://www.ti.com/lit/an/slla270/slla270.pdf) suggests 4.7 nF to make the f_3dB = 1.1 MHz.
       - Seems awfully close to our 1 Mbps bus, so let's bump that down to 1 nF which is f_3db = 5.3 MHz.

+- **Debug connector**
+   - Harwin M55-6001642R (same family as the solar and end cap connectors)
+   - Located on the back side of the backplane, it's a 16 pin 1.27 mm connector that gives external access to CAN busses, VBUS, and the UART lines.
+It sits in the 1U solar module "cutout".
+   - For the external connector board, see the `backplane-debug` folder in the `oresat-flatsat` repo.

 ## Versions

 - 1U